ZNevzz/ZNevzz.github.io/notes/aws/README.md

 		- Amazon ElastiCache Reserved Nodes
 		- Amazon Relational Database Service Reserved Instances
 		- Amazon Redshift Reserved Nodes
+- Dedicated Host
+	- physical EC2 server dedicated for your use
+	- reduce costs by allowing you to use your existing server-bound software licenses
+	- meet compliance requirements

 ### Pricing Factors